 6. What to focus on instead: the most efficient college apps plan

-What matters most on a college application
+The most important factors on a college application

 Grades overall: your GPA across all the classes you’ve taken in high school.